SPIP

 In both examples, the mask is smaller than the original image, therefore, a thumbnail-like image is created.

 If the mask is bigger than the original image, then it is not resized.
-This can be usefull to apply a texture to the image.
-For example to get the following effect: we applied a larger mask with different gray levels.
+This can be useful to apply a texture to the image.
+For example to get the following effect:

 On his web site Paris—Beyrouth, ARNO* provides many examples and tips on how to use these graphical filters.
-He also provides a good introduction on the philosophy of “Why you should use the graphical filters in SPIP 1.9” (the site is mainly in French, but provides many interesting code samples).
+He also provides a good introduction on the philosophy of “Why you should use the graphical filters in SPIP 1.9” (the site is mainly in French, but he provides many interesting code samples).